1. Editorial Process, Peer-Review and Production

 • Editor is responsible for developing mechanisms, in cooperation with the publisher, to ensure timely publication of accepted manuscripts.

-• Editor is responsible for assigning manuscripts to each reviewer following consideration of the reviewer’s area of expertise and interest.
+• Editor is responsible for assigning manuscripts to reviewers based on their area of expertise and research interests.

 Responsible research publication: international standards for Editors